 If your character has knocked back multiple double whiskeys and isn’t slurring his words or stumbling over his feet, the reader will need a reason to understand how your character has such a high tolerance.

 If your character is sparking up a cigarette in every scene, then immediately snuffing it out in the next paragraph, your readers who smoke will roll their eyes.
 “At least, if you’re going to have the character light the damn thing, incorporate it for a reason.”

 If your character is trying different types of drugs that give different highs, someone who has chased one type of high or another in real life will know.
 (Drugs in fiction can be especially questionable or unrealistic.)

 It’s part of what made Thompson so powerful: he lived the experiences.
 He could write about the life he was living.

 Not that I’m advocating any single one of you pick up any of the lifestyle choices (drinking, smoking, drugs, etc.) mentioned here: simply that, if they are not a part of your lifestyle, you will need to talk to people who have lived it, you will need to research what it is like to actually live the lifestyle in order to accurately relate it.

-You have to be prepared to take it to a Thompson-esque level for your character.
+You have to be prepared to take it to a Thompson-esque level for your character when incorporating drinking and drugs in fiction.
 You have to be ready to make the character’s experience believable for the reader.
 Or else, by the time your character “sobers up,” your reader will already be home and in bed with another book.